MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/admin-cds-missing-option-values.md

 }
 ```

-- **Address 1: Shipping Method** of data type Enum, where values are defined as follows:
+- **Address 1: Delivery Method** of data type Enum, where values are defined as follows:

 ```
 enum 5336 "CDS Shipping Agent Code"